Happy Brigid’s Day + Imbolc!

 Here are ways I have chosen this year… maybe one will inspire you!

-3: Create a FEAST!
-Traditional foods to include: colcannon (cabbage + potatoes), dumplings, baked bread, milk, eggs, dried fruits, and winter veggies.
+3: Create a scrumptious feast!
+Traditional foods include colcannon (cabbage + potatoes), dumplings, baked bread, milk, eggs, dried fruits, and winter veggies.
 More food inspiration here.

 4: Make/Hang a Brigid’s Cross

-Whether you choose to honor this day or not, thank you for reading more about this divine goddess and saint.
+Whether you choose to honor this day or not, thank you for reading more about the divine goddess Brigid and her namesake, the matron Saint Brigid.
 Learning the stories of these strong, divine women in history is a beautiful way to honor them.